Willimantic Linen Mill Complex (ArtSpace Windham)

 Over time, the mill grew into a large complex, featuring several factory buildings, warehouses, and worker housing.
 The company built the massive Mill No. 4 factory in 1880, which was the largest mill building in the world at the time.
 Mill No. 4 also set the standard for factory building as its lights were powered by electricity, belts and other mechanical equipment were placed in conduits in the floor, and it was one-story tall.

-Throughout its history, the mill produced cotton thread, which was a highly lucrative commodity in the 19th and early 20th centuries as sewing machines became popular.
-The company expanded reach by acquiring companies that made other textile products.
-As a result, it began to produce threads for a variety of goods such as tea bags, baseball stitching, and shoelaces.
-Investing in these other areas enabled the company to grow to its huge size.
 In 1898, as mentioned above, the American Thread Company corporation bought Willimantic Linen Company.
 Production increased even more as a result.
 The workforce was diverse throughout the company's lifespan—especially after 1925 when the company hired workers to replace those who went on strike—consisting of Italian, Polish, German, Estonian, Ukrainian, Latvian, Lithuanian and Puerto Ricans immigrants.

 Machado, Helen & O'Neill, Helen.
 "Fire Destroys Historic Mill at Former America Thread."
 Hartford Courant.
 June 11, 1995. https://www.courant.com/news/connecticut/hc-xpm-1995-06-11-9506110232-story.html.